e-conomic/iisprocess/README.md

 iismanager
 ==========

-Used by hms to start and monitor an iis site
+A windows console program used to create and monitor an iis site